 PR Review Procedure

 This does not apply to rule change or server config change PRs from the Head Game Admins.
-In an emergency these requirements may be waived with written permission from a project manager.
+In an emergency these requirements may be waived with written permission from a Project Manager (either on Github, Discord or the SS14 forums).
 Not following this procedure/policy will result in disiplinary action being taken.

 Requirements